Skip to content

 • A card is due if nextReview <= now or if it has no stored state yet.

-• A memorization goal is treated as mastered when no cards are due today.
+• A memorization goal is treated as mastered only when:

 Queue order